aneeshvishwanaath/AI-ChatBot/README.md

 ## Acknowledgments

-- **Gemini API:** For providing advanced conversational capabilities and enhancing the chatbot's performance.
+- **Streamlit:** For providing an easy-to-use framework to build the chatbot’s web interface.